farhanazmiCS/Speech-PII-Public/README.md

 # SpeeDF - A Speech De-Identification Framework

-You can find the notebooks for Speech PII de-identification here.
+You can find the pipeline for Speech PII de-identification system here.